 Party planners and service journalists have spent the last two months telling us how to host a successful virtual holiday party.
 Have an ugly sweater contest, they said.
 Host a cooking class, or do an online escape room.
 Send everyone a bottle of wine and do a tasting together.
 Have people give tours of their holiday decorations at home.
 Hire a DJ or a comedian!
 Companies rushed to help close the stubborn gap between Zoom and an actual office.
 There’s Upstream, which separates people into breakout conversations.
 Or Gather.town, or SpatialChat, both of which give users avatars who can walk up to colleagues in virtual spaces and start conversations with people who are “near” them.

-We are innovating new ways for us to be socially awkward with co-workers.
-And what the COVID-era experts fail to account for is: What happens when you take all of their guidance and your office holiday party still sucked?
+God bless human ingenuity!
+Three cheers for optimism!
+These qualities may yet save our fragile society.
+In the meantime, we are innovating new ways for us to be socially awkward with co-workers.
+And what the covid-era experts fail to account for is: What happens when you take all of their guidance and your office holiday party still sucks?

 Erin, a 36-year-old in Ottawa who works for the Canadian government, attended a party that seemed promising.
 It had a mixology class – fun!
 But it quickly became clear that none of the employees purchased the ingredients necessary for the featured drink – a complicated, layered cocktail.
 Picture a Zoom grid filled with people ignoring the instructors and wandering over to their liquor cabinets to drink whatever they found inside.
 It had a scavenger hunt – fun!
 But the organizers weren’t familiar with the “breakout room” function in Zoom.
 Picture the chaos of 60 participants trying to coordinate with teammates in one large room, then dropping out and opening separate Zoom windows.